 Perform the steps as described on this page.

-Make sure that your new Bamboo instance is not installed in the same directory as the original Bamboo binaries, so that you don't lose any changes made to scripts and configuration files inside the Bamboo installation directory.
+Make sure that your new Bamboo binaries aren't installed in the same directory as the original Bamboo binaries, so that you don't lose any changes made to scripts and configuration files inside the Bamboo installation directory.

 The cloned instance on the new server is referred to as original Bamboo instance.

 In both scenarios, the new Bamboo instance uses the home directory and the database of the original Bamboo instance.